 Have you ever ordered a takeaway that has taken significantly longer than advertised to deliver?

-A consumer is totally within their rights to reject the order when it arrives.
-Consumers have a right to a discount on the order if they decide to keep it.
+You are totally within your rights to reject the order when it arrives if it is not as you ordered.
+You have a right to a discount on the order if they decide to keep it.

-In fact, if the delivery was so late that the consumer has had to order another takeaway at additional cost to the original order, they could argue that in law they are entitled to the difference too.
+In fact, if the delivery was so late that you had to order another takeaway at additional cost to the original order, you could argue that in law you are entitled to the difference too.
 One must be reasonable, so the delay would need to be unreasonable and within the delivery company’s control.

 Any food delivery company not delivering when promised would be in breach of a number of laws.
 Under the Consumer Rights Act 2015 (CRA) services should be carried out with information given verbally or in writing to the consumer which is binding where the consumer relies on it.
 Any service must be carried out within the agreed time.
 Secondly, The Consumer Protection from Unfair Trading Regulations 2008 (amended 2014) (CPUTRs) prohibit trading practices that are unfair to consumers and there are bans on Misleading Practices.